-Stevanus Pangestu is a PhD candidate at the Department of Health Policy of Corvinus University of Budapest, Hungary.
-His study is fully funded by the Stipendium Hungaricum scholarship and expected to be completed in 2025.
+Stevanus Pangestu is a PhD candidate in the Department of Health Policy at Corvinus University of Budapest, Hungary.
+His studies are fully funded by the Stipendium Hungaricum scholarship, and he is expected to graduate in 2025.
 He holds a BSc in Accounting and an MBA from Atma Jaya Catholic University of Indonesia.
-Prior to the enrollment in the PhD program, he was an assistant professor at Atma Jaya Catholic University of Indonesia (2017-2021).
-He also served as the Head University Strategist for 1.5 years.
-Stevanus's research interests focus on the measurement of health-related quality of life and wellbeing in patients with cancer, with a special interest in financial wellbeing.
+Stevanus's research focuses on measuring health-related quality of life and wellbeing in patients with cancer, with a particular emphasis on financial wellbeing.

-Department of Health Policy, Corvinus University of Budapest, Budapest, Hungary (Expected Graduation 2025)
+Department of Health Policy, Corvinus University of Budapest, Budapest, Hungary (Expected Graduation: 2025)

-Supervisors (roles): Professor Fanni Rencz, MD, PhD (Supervisor)
+Professor Fanni Rencz, MD, PhD (Supervisor)

 Cancer is a major leading cause of death worldwide.
 It accounts for a large proportion of global disease burden in terms of disability-adjusted life-years.
 Patients with cancer generally experience the decline of health-related quality of life (HRQOL) and wellbeing.
 Further, the diagnosis and treatment of cancer may also lead to financial toxicity, which is the impairment of financial wellbeing in patients.
 The purpose of this project is to: i) perform a systematic literature review and meta-analysis on studies investigating the association of financial toxicity and HRQOL in patients with cancer, ii) validate the EQ-HWB in cancer and compare its measurement properties with other outcome measures, including EQ-5D-5L, and iii) investigate the associations between financial toxicity, HRQOL, and wellbeing.
 For the first aim, a systematic literature review and meta-analysis will be performed in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses guideline using PubMed, Web of Science, CINAHL, and PsycInfo.
 For the second and third aims, a longitudinal study will be performed among patients with cancer in Indonesia.
-Outcome measures in the survey will include the EQ-5D-5L, EQ-HWB, Functional Assessment of Cancer Therapy-General from which FACT-8D utilities can be derived.
-Short Warwick-Edinburgh Mental Wellbeing Scale, and Comprehensive Score for Financial Toxicity.
-To assess the measurement properties of the health and wellbeing measures, floor and ceiling, item informativity, validity (convergent, known-group, test-retest), and responsiveness will be tested.
-To assess the associations between financial toxicity and health and wellbeing outcomes, multivariate regressions will be used.
+Outcome measures in the survey will include the EQ-5D-5L, EQ-HWB, Functional Assessment of Cancer Therapy-General from which FACT-8D utilities can be derived, Short Warwick-Edinburgh Mental Wellbeing Scale, and Comprehensive Score for Financial Toxicity.
+To assess the measurement properties of the health and wellbeing measures, floor and ceiling, item informativity, validity (convergent, known-group, testretest), and responsiveness will be tested.
 This project will extend the literature on psychometric properties of EQ instruments, specifically within the patient group with cancer.
-Our research will also reveal association of financial toxicity with health and wellbeing outcomes in Indonesia.
+The research will also reveal associations between financial toxicity and health and wellbeing outcomes in Indonesia.